DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters/parameters-overview.md

 		![](../../../../../images/eurd-win-parameters-dynamic-values.png)

-		The specified data member's value type should match the specified parameter type.
+		If the data member's value type does not match the parameter type, the validation rejects the value.

 		Use the **Filter String** property to filter parameter values and implement [cascading parameters](multi-value-and-cascading-parameters.md).